mega2799/architecture/README.md

 # Architecture
 ----
-  *3 projects to enter exam
+3 projects to enter the exam